Buyer Database · Streaming Platform · Updated

 Does Fubo accept unsolicited script or content submissions?

-What content is Fubo actively seeking right now?
+What content is Fubo actively looking for right now?

-How do I reach Fubo's programming or acquisitions team?
+How do you get in touch with Fubo's content or acquisitions team?

-Is Fubo actively acquiring content or in a holding pattern?
+Is Fubo actively acquiring content or in a holding pattern due to the Disney merger?

 Adjacent buyers in this lane